mpacula/COSMOS/docs/source/writing_workflows.rst

     :param keywords: (list of str) Tags to reduce to.
 All keywords not listed will not be passed on to the tasks generated.
     :param tool_class: (subclass of Tool)
+    :param stage_name: (str) The name of the stage.
+Defaults to the tool_class.name.
     :returns: The modified dag.

     >>> dag() |Reduce| (['shape','color'],Tool_Class)